azabluda/InfoCarrier.Core/README.md

         }
     }

-    // Other methods of IInfoCarrierBackend may just throw NotImplementedException for now ...
+    // Let other methods of IInfoCarrierBackend just throw NotSupportedException for now.
+    ...
 }
 ```